mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 but more dangerous – injecting an unfamiliar chemical into your bloodstream or tissue is never a good idea.

-Medical treatment can help a character’s ability to resist and recover from environmental dangers, aiding the character’s Endurance check.
+Medical treatment can help a character's ability to resist and recover from environmental dangers, aiding the character's Endurance check.

 Diseases
-Diseases reduce a character’s Characteristics, usually Endurance.
+Diseases reduce a character's Characteristics, usually Endurance.
 The character must make an Endurance check with the listed DM to resist the effects of the disease.
 If the character fails the Endurance check then he takes the listed damage and must make another